thinklikeacto/thinklikeacto/README.md

 :house: I am currently living in Chandigarh City, India :india:<br />
-:desktop_computer: Inspire and help teams to solve problems with Software Engineering, AI and ML.
-Create and build business.
-Talks about Technology, Team and Product.
+:desktop_computer: I am a technology leader with 14 years of experience, specialized in Python, Machine Learning, Deep Learning, Generative AI and Large Language Models.
+I am passionate about technology driven by intellectual curiosity.

 <!--
 - 🌱 I have
 - 👯 I’m looking to collaborate on ...